-SA Lone Scouts in all youth sections, operate under the same National Scout Badge Award scheme, with various adaptations as required to suit the unusual situations some Lones find themselves in.
-For example, a Scout may be required to do a certain activity with his Patrol.
-His Patrol may consist of 5 other Scouts scattered across many hundreds of kilometres, whom he sees may be once a year if they are lucky, so his "patrol" then becomes his Family, for those on isolated Stations, or his school class for those who have a local school.
+S.A.
+Lone Scouts, in all Scout Units, operate under the same National Scout Badge Award scheme, with various adaptations as required to suit the unusual situations some Lone Scouts find themselves in.
+For example, a Scout may be required to do a certain activity with the Unit.
+The Unit may consist of 5 other Scouts scattered across many hundreds of kilometres, whom they may see once a year, if they are lucky, so the Unit then becomes that youth member's 'Scout family', for those on isolated Stations, or in their school class at their local school.

-The Lone Scout Motto "Monthly Communication" is promoted by Lone Leaders, this enables the Youth Member and their Leader to work through the award scheme despite being many kilometres apart and never or rarely seeing each other A quarterly Group newsletter 'The Lone Trail' is also part of Lones communication and has been around in a few versions since at least 1931.
+The Lone Scout Motto "Monthly Communication" is promoted by Lones Leaders as this enables the youth member and their Unit Leader to work through the award scheme despite being many kilometres apart and never or rarely seeing each other 'face to face'.
+A quarterly Group newsletter "The Lone Trail" is also part of Lones' communication and has been around in a few versions since at least 1931.

-Lone Scouts bridges the gap to provide an opportunity to experience scouting and scouting provides to our youth members when they cannot access mainstream scouting opportunities.
+Lone Scouts bridges the gap to provide an opportunity to experience Scouting and Scouting provides to our youth members when they cannot access mainstream Scouting opportunities.